aalolexx/genetic_algo_metaheuristik_fu_berlin/readme.md

 Key features:

 Initialization:
-_initialisiere(self)_ enerates an initial population of possible evacuation plans based on input data (RAs, RPs, edges).
+_initialisiere()_ enerates an initial population of possible evacuation plans based on input data (RAs, RPs, edges).

-Iteration (iteriere):
+Iteration:
-_iteriere(self)_ creates new generations through crossovers, mutations, elite preservation, and solution repair.
+_iteriere()_ creates new generations through crossovers, mutations, elite preservation, and solution repair.

 Evaluation:
-_bewerte_loesung(self)_ returns the loss value for the best solution of that iteration.
+_bewerte_loesung()_ returns the loss value for the best solution of that iteration.
 The loss function in this implementation is a combination of weighted street overflow, RP overflow and time of the evacuation.

 Final Output:
-_speichere_zwischenergebnis(self)_ returns the best evolved solution in the required output format given in [.../example_mh_beispiel/evacuation_result.json](./data/output/example_mh_beispiel/evacuation_result.json).
+_speichere_zwischenergebnis()_ returns the best evolved solution in the required output format given in [.../example_mh_beispiel/evacuation_result.json](./data/output/example_mh_beispiel/evacuation_result.json).

 It builds on a base Metaheuristik class and uses utilities for solution creation, mutation, crossover, and repair.